MPRE Test Conditions

 Earplugs and Noise-Reducing Headphones

 Candidates are assigned seats in a quiet environment, in individual carrels with high walls on three sides to avoid visual distractions.
-Earplugs or noise-reducing headphones are provided for all candidates.
+Earplugs or noise-reducing headphones are available for all candidates.

 Permitted Comfort Aids (No Preapproval Required)

-Permitted comfort aids do not require preapproval.
+Permitted comfort aids may be brought by candidates and do not require preapproval.
 They will be allowed in the testing room upon visual inspection by a Test Administrator.
 For a complete list of all permitted comfort aids, see the Pearson VUE Comfort Aid List.

 The following are allowed in the testing room as a comfort aid without formal prior approval, but must be inaudible and are subject to inspection by testing staff: